pantheon-systems/documentation/source/docs/articles/sites/known-limitations.md

 ## One Application per Site

 Each site supports a single Drupal or WordPress application.
+Placing a WordPress application to behave as the blog for a Drupal site, for example, is unsupported.

 ## Highly Populated Directories